 The Saxons fought off many invasions from the Vikings, all over the country, but the notorious Viking strength and brutality eventually overpowered the Saxons and leadership was gained when the Viking King Knut (Canute) took power.

-With time the Viking rule ended and Knut was replaced with Edward (The Confessor) who in turn was replaced by Harold, having previously held the position of leader of Wessex.
+With time the Viking rule ended and Knut was replaced with Edward (‘The Confessor‘) who in turn was replaced by Harold, having previously held the position of Earl of Wessex.

 At this point in time, the present day New Forest was still just an area of woodland, heathland and bogs and held no special interest to anyone.
 The area had no name or boundaries and drew no particular attention.